Welcome to MPCS, here you will find free resources and more to assist all types of businesses and professionals in the follwoing areas:

 Many of these resources will come in the form of; software, articles, white papers, project examples and many tools and templates developed over the past 30 years that you may use.
-Many of the resources are free to use and some resource items do require a small download fee to help support cost of maintaining this site.
+Many of the resources are free to use and some resource items do require a small download fee.

 This 246 page guide defines the “project management” principles, process and operational practices with establishing an effective enterprise EPMO or traditional PMO and is intended for organizations and personnel to adopt and employ.
 Applying consistent framework that promotes the understanding of sound project management practices is a critical step toward creating a cohesive approach to managing projects and reducing risk and meeting business goals.

 Enterprise risk management (ERM) can be define as the mastery and continued maturation of risk competencies.
 Essentially, ERM is all about building risk management capabilities throughout the organization.
 With that in mind, the following 10 simple steps may help guide you as you begin planning your ERM Plan.